 Your attorney will also add weightage to your side through eyewitness testimonies, your medical records (and expenses), proofs of the accident, evidence of the injuries you sustained, and so on.
 Lawyers are pretty resourceful and will help further strengthen your case via independent investigations to fill in any gaps left by your evidence and witnesses.

 Of course, in the meantime, the other party's lawyer will have the option to object to your moves and cross-examine your witnesses.

 The final decision will rest on the shoulders of a judge or jury – in the latter case, your attorney will try to get them to sympathize with you and give the ruling in your favor.

 While nothing can be guaranteed, getting in touch with a lawyer as soon as possible does increase your odds of securing a decent compensation.

 We believe in offering nothing but the best for our clients and have done so repeatedly in the past.
 If you were wronged by another driver or if you have been falsely accused of causing an accident that you didn't, we will help you develop your case and get your voice heard.

-Justice shall be served to all, and that’s our business motto at Calhoun, Meredith, and Sims, PLLC.
+Justice shall be served to all, and that’s our business motto at Calhoun Meredith.

 The initial consultation is FREE, so don't hesitate to call us!